alexconst/alexconst.github.io/technical/vagrant.md

     - `vagrant snapshot push` and `vagrant snapshot pop` for reverting undesired changes.
     - `vagrant ssh -c $your_cmd_here` will execute the provided command.

-- If no SSH keypair was added during the creation process of a Vagrant box, or there isn't a `vagrant` user, then it's necessary to configure the `config.ssh.user` and `config.ssh.password` settings with valid credentials.
+- If no SSH keypair was added during the creation process of a Vagrant box, or there isn't a `vagrant` user, then it's necessary to configure the `config.ssh.username` and `config.ssh.password` settings with valid credentials.

 - To connect to a development environment directly without going through Vagrant: `ssh -p $(vagrant port --guest 22) -l $box_username localhost`.